JasonMorris1/CSE151_Tesla_Stock_Prediction/README2.md

 # Introduction
 The stock market bussines is not unknown to common man.
-The earliest known stock market was founded in Amsterdam in 1611 [(source)](https://www.sofi.com/learn/content/history-of-the-stock-market/#:~:text=Who%20Created%20the%20Stock%20Market,Amsterdam%20stock%20exchange%20was%20created), and financial markets have progessed significantly since then.
-In the US, stock markets began entering the public consciousness around 1978, when the 401(k) retirement plan was created ( "History of 401(k) Plans: An Update" (PDF).
-Employee Benefit Research Institute.
-2018-11-05).
+The earliest known stock market was founded in Amsterdam in 1611 (1), and financial markets have progessed significantly since then.
+In the US, stock markets began entering the public consciousness around 1978, when the 401(k) retirement plan was created (2).
 Consequently, a lot of people now choose to invest in stock markets.
 Stock prices are dynamic and depend on a multitude of factors.
 The growing popularity of companies such as Tesla make predicting its stock price a very lucrative task if done right.
 It will not only benefit firms that make market hypothesis but also help induviduals make financial decisions.
 (Please note that this project is in no way financial advice).

 We chose this project because we wanted to use Machine Learning concepts taught in class to create an impact in the real world.
 Our aim with this project was to build a binary prediction Machine Learning model that could predict if the Tesla stock price would go up or down in the future.
 This model is important as it would allow an individual to study the Tesla stock price which would help them analyze the stock market better.
 Having a good predictive model would benefit individuals in financial markets in creating effective hedging statergies and reducing potential losses.
 It might also reduce investment risk by allowing individuals to better model risk to rewards.
 This intersection between finance and technology not only helps in understanding the market better but also creates space for new innovative techniques to emerge which can help the economy grow.